ebeshero/scienceFiction/docs/researchProject.md

 I expect you to cite and work with 4 – 6 good quality sources.
 (When in doubt about the quality of a source, check in with me and ask about it.)
 Look for scholarly articles and books on your text in the Pitt Digital Library, and seek out relevant news resources to find out more about issues and events when a text was written.
 You may also use scholarly articles and links that I post as background and further reading on a particular writer. **See Guidelines for Research below**.

 #### Format Options:
 * This may be a traditional, word-processed paper.
-If so, it should be 5-7 double-spaced pages, using an 11-12 point font (Times New Roman, Arial, or the equivalent).
+If so, it should be 2500 - 3500 words not counting the Works Cited Page.
+That's about 5-7 double-spaced pages, using an 11-12 point font (Times New Roman, Arial, or the equivalent).
 Follow MLA citation format, using parenthetical page citations (Author page) to indicate your references to passages in our science fiction readings and to the outside secondary articles or books you are citing.
 Refer to the [Purdue Online Writing Lab](http://owl.english.purdue.edu/owl/resource/747/01/) for instructions and examples of citing in MLA style and making an MLA style Works Cited page.

-* Alternatively, you may develop this as a website or long blog post entry. **SUPPLY A WORD COUNT HERE.**
+* Alternatively, for those of you pursuing the Digital Studies certificate who would like to add this to your digital portfolio, or those with interests in digital media: you may develop this as a webpage or small website, with long blog post entry of about 2500-3500 words.
+(Idea4lly you have access to webspace and/or a blog site of your own for pursuing this option.
+I'm happy to help set this up, as needed.)
+* In either format, you may include hyperlinks and images, but images do not count toward the length requirement.

 ### Option 2: Research and Creative Adaptation